keymask/keymask-js/README.md

 special characters, therefore URL-safe.
 However, since it includes virtually the full range of alphanumeric characters, encoded values can inadvertently contain recognizable words, phrases or slang, including potentially offensive language.
-This can occasionally be problematic when the encoded values are associated with human users (for example, a user id) and visible to them (for example, in the URL of their public profile page).
+This can be problematic when the encoded values are associated with human users (for example, a user id) and visible to them (for example, in the URL of their public profile page).

 Dropping down to Base41 allows us to remove all vowels and numerals from the encoding alphabet, which makes it virtually impossible to generate crude or